-A great resource we recommend on this subject is “Jackson & Perkins Rose Companions, Growing Annuals, Perennials, Bulbs, Shrubs and Vines with Roses,” by Stephen Scanniello.
-Formerly rose curator at Brooklyn Botanic Garden, Scanniello offers expert advice on how to create a stunning garden with roses and companions plants, or, as stated in his introduction, “how to get roses to play well with others”.
+A great resource recommended on this subject is Jackson & Perkins Rose Companions: Growing Annuals, Perennials, Bulbs, Shrubs, and Vines with Roses, by Stephen Scanniello.
+Formerly a rose curator at the Brooklyn Botanic Garden, Scanniello offers expert advice on how to create a stunning garden with roses and companions plants, or, as he states in the introduction, “how to get roses to play well with others."

 Texture, color, and form are all important in the aesthetics of companion planting.
 Plants with tall spires complement the wide, cup-shaped flowers of roses, while perennials and shrubs with pale green, silver, or purple leaves accentuate the sumptuous rose blossoms.
 Companion planting can also extend the flowering season by providing color between the main flushes of rose bloom in early summer and fall.

 Some plants just seem to be made for each other.
-The feathery purple and blue-gray catmint (Nepeta) offsets any pale pink rose beautifully, and its wispy spires gracefully camouflage any blemishes that may occur on the rose’s foliage.
+The feathery purple and blue-gray catmint (Nepeta) beautifully offsets a pale pink rose, and its wispy spires gracefully camouflage any blemishes that may occur on the rose’s foliage.

 While the tops of roses are nice and lush, the bottoms can become leggy and sparse.
 Good rose companions are those that hide their bare legs.
-Traditionally, lavender (Lavandula), catmint (Nepeta), lady’s mantle (Alchemilla), and tall growing pinks (Dianthus) all make good partners.
-Good companions also act as living mulches—suppressing weeds and lightly shading the soil, keeping their roots nice and cool.
+Traditionally, lavender (Lavandula), catmint (Nepeta), and tall growing pinks (Dianthus) all make good partners.
+Good companions also act as living mulches—suppressing weeds and lightly shading the soil, keeping rose roots nice and cool.

-Members of the onion family such as chives, ornamental alliums, and edible onions, are rumored to increase the perfume of roses, ward off aphids, and prevent black spot.
+Members of the onion family, such as chives, ornamental alliums, and edible onions, increase the perfume of roses, ward off aphids, and prevent black spot.